EliabCanul/nauyaca/Examples/README.md

 For the following examples, run first the two examples above since these results will be used.

-**initial_walkers**: An example of how to chose the best built-in initialization strategy from the optimization results.
+**initial_walkers**: An example of how to choose the best built-in initialization strategy from the optimization results.
 For this example, simple_fit results are needed.

 **restarting_mcmc**: The mcmc did not converge?
 Probably more iterations are needed.
 Restart an mcmc run from previous results.
 For this example, customized_fit results are needed.